 - irresponsible dog ownership

 Reporting anti-social behaviour

-If you live in a council property, or to report someone who does, contact the Tenancy Enforcement Team on firstname.lastname@example.org or 0845 258 5550.
+If you live in a council property, or to report someone who does, contact the Tenancy Enforcement Team by emailing firstname.lastname@example.org or by calling 01636 650 000.

 If you live in a rented property, please make your landlord aware of the problem you’re experiencing first.

 Tackling anti-social behaviour

 There are different tools and powers the council and its partners can use to tackle anti-social behaviour.
 You can find out more about these in our ASB Policy 2021 to 2024 (PDF File, 669kb).

 However, for us to be able to use these powers we need help from you to gather evidence about the anti-social behaviour you are experiencing.